 Third Annual Digital Data in Biodiversity Research Conference

-The Yale Peabody Museum of Natural History in collaboration with iDigBio of the Florida Museum of Natural History and the Natural Science Collections Alliance are pleased to announce the third annual Digital Data in Biodiversity Research conference, to be held 10-12 June 2019 at Yale University, New Haven, CT.
+The Yale Peabody Museum of Natural History in collaboration with iDigBio of the Florida Museum of Natural History, the Natural Science Collections Alliance, and Ecological Society of America is pleased to announce the third annual Digital Data in Biodiversity Research conference, to be held 10-12 June 2019 at Yale University, New Haven, CT.

 The 2019 conference will focus on methods, protocols, and analytical tools for the use of digital data in biodiversity research and encompass the uses of such data across all disciplines within the biological and ecological sciences.
 Special emphasis is placed on the use of digitized specimen data and big data analytics.
-A full conference description is in process and the call for papers and conference registration will open in January 2019.
-Please save the date and watch for further announcements via several listservs and on this announcement page (https://www.idigbio.org/content/save-date-methods-protocols-and-analytical-tools-specimen-based-research-biological-sciences).
-The conference will again provide an important opportunity to explore digital data tools, techniques, discoveries, and outcomes across all biodiversity research domains.
+Please watch for further announcements via several listservs and on this announcement page (https://www.idigbio.org/content/save-date-methods-protocols-and-analytical-tools-specimen-based-research-biological-sciences).
+The conference will again provide an important opportunity to explore digital data tools, techniques, research protocols, discoveries, and outcomes across all biodiversity research domains.
 For further information or to ensure that you are on the conference email list, please contact Gil Nelson (firstname.lastname@example.org) or Jill Goodwin (email@example.com) at iDigBio.